vmware-tanzu/velero/site/content/docs/main/csi-snapshot-data-movement.md

 ```

 ### Restart and resume
-When Velero server is restarted, if the resource backup/restore has completed, so the backup/restore has excceds `InProgress` status and is waiting for the completion of the data movements, Velero will recapture the status of the running data movements and resume the execution.
+When Velero server is restarted, if the resource backup/restore has completed, so the backup/restore has excceded `InProgress` status and is waiting for the completion of the data movements, Velero will recapture the status of the running data movements and resume the execution.
-When node-agent is restarted, if the `DataUpload`/`DataDownload` is in `InProgress` status, Velero recapture the status of the running data mover pod and resume the execution.
+When node-agent is restarted, if the `DataUpload`/`DataDownload` is in `InProgress` status, Velero recaptures the status of the running data mover pod and resume the execution.
 When node-agent is restarted, if the `DataUpload`/`DataDownload` is in `New` or `Prepared` status, the data mover pod has not started, Velero processes it as normal cases, or the restart doesn't affect the execution.

 ### Cancellation